BetterRules/betterrules.nz/workshop-manual.md

 ### Questions & Question Flows.
 {: #introquestionflows}
 _**[optional output]**_
 Question flows inform the impact rules will have on the types of problems Service Designers focus on.
 Specifically they provide insight into the complexity and logic that the rule set demands in the form of questions that need to be answered to process the rules.
 An example might be a rule that states “the height of the building cannot exceed 10 metres”.
-This prompts the need for a question “What is the height of the building”.
+This prompts the need for a question “What is the height of the building?”.
 These questions are often hierarchical and whether they need to be asked is dependant on the answers to previous questions.

 ### Service Design Research.
 {: #introservicedesign}